Household Debt Statistics

 This Scandinavian country notes a household debt to income ratio of 256%, according to household debt figures.
 Norway and the Netherlands come right next with 241%, while Switzerland and the Netherlands have 222% each.
 Australia and Sweden follow with identical ratios of 203%, while Korea rounds the list of countries with household debt to income ratio over 200%, with 222% and 210%, respectively.
 The US household debt to income ratio is 104%, identical to the one of Spain.
 Russia is a country with quite a low household debt to disposable income ratio of only 33%.

 US Household Debt Statistics

 7. The total US household debt has reached $16.15 trillion.

-In the period 2009-2019, it jumped by 19%, and it was fueled by several different types of indebtedness.
-Mortgage debt played the most significant role here with its staggering $9.6 trillion.
+Mortgage debt played the most significant role here with its staggering $10.4 trillion.
 This non-personal debt has been reaching record-highs in the past decade, as well.
 Other significant types of balances that contribute towards the overall debt for households include student loans, credit cards, and auto loans.
-According to official consumer debt statistics, such personal indebtedness went over $4 trillion in 2019.
+According to consumer debt statistics, such personal indebtedness is now over $4 trillion.

 8. Student loans increased by 1.9% between 2020 and 2021, while mortgage debt grew the most overall.

 9. The average debt for American households is more than two times higher than the average personal income.

 Namely, Experian set the average personal income among Americans at $50,413 in 2018.
 The average total debt for households, by contrast, was a staggering $90,460 the same year.
 As usual, a significant factor here was the average mortgage debt, which was more than 10 times higher than the one for auto loan debt.